|

 going crazy.
 Something was causing major ripples in time.
 That was what

-had hit the TARDIS.
-A time ripple.
+had hit the TARDIS - a time ripple.
 The TARDIS had been like an ocean-going

 ship overwhelmed by a tsunami.